 As in the past, some answers are pre-filled.
-This year, section 6.6, Successful Retrieval of Electronic Information, has been divided into two parts – statewide databases and local/consortia databases.
-Statewide database statistics have been pre-filled; you will need to add successful retrieval information for your locally owned or consortially owned databases.
-(As shown on the spreadsheet of database statistics, statewide databases are World Book, Learning Express, ABC-CLIO, and Ebsco.
+In Section 6.6, Successful Retrieval of Electronic Information, statewide database statistics have been pre-filled; you will need to add successful retrieval information for your locally owned or consortially owned databases.
+(As shown on the spreadsheet of database statistics, statewide databases are World Book, Learning Express, ABC-CLIO, Teaching Books and Ebsco.
 Your library may own additional Ebsco databases - such as Novelist or AutoMate - that you purchased separately.)
 As you know, vendors provide use statistics in a variety of ways.
 For the databases you own, report the statistic or combination of statistics that most accurately describes how the user examined or downloaded the content.
 The number of logins, searches or sessions would not typically meet the definition as they are not retrievals, but for some databases, such as language databases, sessions would be an appropriate measure to count.
 Use your best judgment in determining which statistic to report.

 Reasons to become certified include improving library services; increasing customer satisfaction; upgrading quality of libraries, enhancing employees' abilities; increasing knowledge and skills; staying abreast of new technology; and meeting Nevada library standards.

-The legal authority for certification of a librarian in a public library is detailed in the Nevada Revised Statutes 379.0073.
+The legal authority for certification of a librarian in a public library is detailed in the Nevada Revised Statutes 379.0073 and requirements are outlined in the Nevada Administrative Code 379.
 This program is targeted to employees of public libraries serving a population under 50,000 and public libraries which do not have a person with a MLS degree performing duties as administrator, reference, and children's librarian.
 It applies only to public libraries in Nevada and is not transferrable to other locations.
 The program of certification is not applicable to people who hold a master's degree in library science from an ALA accredited institution.

 Upon approval by the local library board, this program provides for certification of a librarian in a Nevada public library.
 To be certified by the State Library, Archives and Public Records Administrator as a librarian, you must: